Our team & board

 Marcus Wilson

-Wilson is an active member of Open & Out, J&J’s employee resource group striving to make J&J the employer and health care company of choice for the LGBTQ+ community.
-He has served on the boards of AIDS Foundation Chicago and Chicago Black Gay Men’s Caucus.
-Wilson has provided support and guidance to numerous community organizations utilizing his policy and advocacy knowledge and relationships.
-He resides in Orlando, Florida, with his partner, Steven Jackson.
+Marcus is an active member of the LGBTQ+ community.
+He has served on the boards of AIDS Foundation Chicago, Chicago Black Gay Men’s Caucus, and currently serves on the boards of ONYX, and LLC.
+Marcus has provided support and guidance to numerous community organizations utilizing his policy and advocacy knowledge and esteemed relationships.
+In his free time, Marcus enjoys international travel, spending time with family and friends, and volunteering within his community.
+He is a native of Detroit, MI who currently resides in Orlando, FL with his partner, Steven.